samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### 5: Choose Equipment

 Assemble a package of equipment worth 50 GP (including unspent gold).
-Don’t include Martial weapons or armor, as characters get them from their class choices.
+Don't include Martial weapons or armor, as characters get them from their class choices.

 Creating a Creature
 -------------------